rpasta42/haskell-notes/notes.md

 - Typeclasses
+   - defines some behavior and types that can behave in that way are made instances
    - multiple typclasses in signature
       - `f :: (Num a, Eq a) => a -> a`

    - vocab
       - concrete type = fully applied type without parameters

    - possible things to derive in ADT
       - Eq, Ord, Show, Read
       - Bounded